AndreMuhamed/DC-Game_Quest/README.md

 <h1 align="center">
-🎯An amazing bot from the Game Quest team for your Discord 🎯
+🎯 An amazing bot from the Game Quest team for your Discord 🎯
 </h1>

 ---